 - APIs that are specific to a Type of Testbed, with Generic APIs invoking Testbed Specific APIs during Testbeds utilization for various Use Cases and Test Scenarios

-This Workshop provides a platform for ETSI, ITU-T and IEEE to Brainstorm and share ideas on Testbeds Federation Challenges, including:
+This Workshop provided a platform for ETSI, ITU-T and IEEE to Brainstorm and share ideas on Testbeds Federation Challenges, including:

 the Testbeds Federation Reference Model being jointly standardized by ETSI and ITU;